ASEAN Tourism Strategic Plan 2016-2025 (ATSP)

 As lead cruise coordinator for ASEAN, STB will continue to help shape the development of cruise tourism in Southeast Asia to be a cruising region of choice.
 With 10 countries in close sailing proximity, along with calm waters and year-round tropical climate, Southeast Asia is a fast-growing cruising destination for visitors to explore.
 Developing port and ground infrastructure to string cruise itineraries in the region will be one of ASEAN’s key priorities to bring more visitors and economic benefits to Southeast Asia and their communities.

-STB is the current vice-chair of the ASEAN Tourism Competitiveness Committee (ATCC), which focuses on areas affecting the competitiveness of ASEAN such as destination and product diversification, infrastructure development, quality standards and investments.
-Under the ATCC, STB currently chairs the ASEAN Tourism Marketing Partnership Working Group which develops and provides strategic guidance, as well as the execution of the region’s tourism marketing activities.
+STB is the current vice-chair of the ASEAN Sustainable and Inclusive Tourism Development Committee (ASITDC) from 2022 to 2025, which focuses on enhancing community and private sector participation, environment & climate change, as well as heritage protection and management of tourism sites.
+STB also chairs the ASEAN Tourism Marketing Partnership Working Group which develops and provides strategic guidance, as well as the execution of the region’s tourism marketing activities.

 For more travel information on Southeast Asia, please visit https://www.visitsoutheastasia.travel/